blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/welcome.md

 :::info Current version of the VMDK file

-- **Name:** vmdk-for-4000.6.0-v2.vmdk
+- **Name:** vmdk-4000-8-0-v1.vmdk
-- **Version:** Blackboard Learn 4000.6.0
+- **Version:** Blackboard Learn 4000.8.0
-- **Publish date:** February 5nd 2025
+- **Publish date:** February 19th 2026
-- **Expiration Date:** April 26th 2026
+- **Expiration Date:** June 21st 2026.
 - **What changed?:** No reboot needed.
 Should take about 15 to 30 minutes to start up. please make sure to use t2.large or bigger size.
 We currently only support AWS for VMDK deployment.
-Fixed a problem related to the db.
+Fixed a problem related to cloud connection that prevented certain functionalities to work.
   <BBButton downloadUrl="https://support.anthology.com/s/blackboard-integration-ami"/>

 :::